SAROJKARKI0321/FamilyGuyAPI/README.md

  ### FamilyGuyAPI - Spring Boot REST API

- 🚀 Live Demo: https://familyguyapi-1.onrender.com .Deployed through render.com
+ 🚀 Live Demo: https://familyguyapi-1.onrender.com .Deployed through render.com .
+It might be unactive so first request may take some time to respond and then it will be active and full runnning.THANKYOU!!!
 ➕ Add appropriate endpoints as per the API Documentation

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣀⣀⣀⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀